The Journal of Chemical Physics

 Digital USD Citation

 Sheehan, D. P. and Seideman, T., "Intrinsically biased electrocapacitive catalysis" (2005).
-Physics and Biophysics: Faculty Publications.
+Physics and Biophysics: Faculty Scholarship.
 10.